 Chemical Formula: KOH

-Many of you may recognize potassium hydroxide as caustic potash, a solid white substance which is known for its highly corrosive nature.
+Many of you may recognize potassium hydroxide as caustic potash, a solid white substance that is known for its highly corrosive nature.
 Similar to sodium hydroxide, KOH is colorless (commercially available in white) and strong quintessential base.

 While potassium hydroxide and sodium hydroxide can be used interchangeably for various purposes, most industries use NaOH since it’s the cheaper of the two.
-Anyway, it is used to produce bio-diesel, manufacture soaps and as an electrolyte in some batteries.
+Anyway, it is used to produce bio-diesel, manufacture soaps, and as an electrolyte in some batteries.

 Pure potassium hydroxide is produced by reacting sodium hydroxide with degraded or impure potassium.
 The chemical compound is potentially hazardous and causes skin burns when the concentration is more 2%.
 Anything between 0.5% to 2% can cause severe irritations.